Avnet/Ultra96-PYNQ/README.md

 ### Step 3: Build PYNQ image

-In your PYNQ repository go to the directory `sdbuild` and run make.
+In your local PYNQ repository while still in the sub directory `sdbuild`, run make.

 **IMPORTANT: For the BOARDDIR path setting it should be absolute not relative, you have been warned!**